SpoonyBoobah/StationScience/README.md

 1. If you have any bugs involving the buttons/fields in the Part Action Window acting strange and you have KSP Community Fixes installed, remove KSP CF and run the game without it, then reinstall.
 KSP CF has a PAW fix that caches PAW fields into memory and this can cause weird issues.
 2. KSP crashing on installing StationScience?, fixed by deleting the ModuleManager cache as this will force the cache to be rebuilt.
+3. You may get a log spam message of "[STNSCI-MOD] Error: 'status' field value is null." this is a bug with the stock KSP converter not properly having a "status" and yet it is still running fine.
+You can either ignore this but it will generate log spam.
+You can fix this by turning the relevant Lab Moudle off and on again to regenerate the "status".

 ---